Asthma

 Asthma Asthma in Children

-Asthma often starts during childhood when the immune system is still developing.
-Viral infections and exposure to allergens such as cigarette smoke as a young baby or child can raise your child’s risk of developing asthma.
-Having a parent with asthma (especially the mother) also raises a child’s risk.
+Asthma usually starts during childhood, when the body’s natural defense system is still developing.
+Viral infections and exposure to allergens such as cigarette smoke can raise your child’s risk of developing asthma.
+Having a parent who has asthma (especially a mother) also raises a child’s risk.
 More boys than girls have asthma as children.

-It can be hard to tell whether a child under age 6 has asthma or another condition that affects breathing, because young children often cannot do the most common test for diagnosing asthma, a spirometry test.
-Instead, your child’s doctor will ask about your child’s medical history and symptoms.
-He or she may try asthma medicines for a few months to see how well your child responds.
+It can be hard to tell whether a child under age 6 has asthma or another condition that affects breathing.
+Young children often cannot do the most common diagnostic test for asthma, a spirometry test.
+Instead, your child’s healthcare provider will want to know about your child’s medical history and symptoms.
+If you think your child is wheezing, you can record their breathing on a smartphone to help your provider confirm the symptom.
+They may recommend trying asthma medicines for a few months to see how well your child responds.

 Boy using inhaler and holding ball